24th United States Congress: Party summary

 The count below identifies party affiliations at the beginning of the first session of this congress.
 Changes resulting from subsequent replacements are shown below in the "Changes in membership" section.

 Senate

+National Republicans held the Senate in the first Congressional session; Jacksonians flipped the Senate before the start of the second Congressional session and held that Senate majority for the remainder of the Congressional term.

 During this congress two Senate seats were added for each of the new states of Arkansas and Michigan.

 House of Representatives

 During this congress one House seat was added for each of the new states of Arkansas and Michigan.